cdisc-org/DataExchange-ODM-LinkML/README.md

 - Names in ODM need changing to avoid collisions between Slots/Types/Classes
 - Handling of conditional slot population rules: exactly_one_of, any_of, all_of, none_of
 - Capitalises Type names in documentation and Python outputs (to preserve case-sensitive names, remove camelcase applied to returned values in your installed LinkML source files e.g. `DocumentGenerator.name()`, `DocumentGenerator.link()` from linkml/generators/docgen.py)
-- ER diagram rendered in markdown is too small and not zoomable if number of classes is large `--include-top-level-diagram --diagram-type er_diagram`
+- ER diagram rendered in markdown is too small and not zoomable if number of classes is large ``

 # How to generate schemata and documentation from source ODM XML
     git clone https://github.com/cdisc-org/DataExchange-ODM.git